With permission this article is being reposted on my blog. Special thanks to Nils Melzer.

 Julian Assange is a journalist ma”am.
 He published truths because he cared.
 He published truths that were necessary for the public interest and justice for those innocents who died.
 If he is extradited, he will most likely face the death penalty.

-Sir, in my opinion, Julian Assange is a hero and the world cannot stand to lose an award winning, nobel peace prize nominee journalist and genius like him.
+Ma’am, in my opinion, Julian Assange is a hero and the world cannot stand to lose an award winning, nobel peace prize nominee journalist and genius like him.
 If he is extradited, his very blood will be on the United Kingdom’s hands.
 Please release him after he serves his time and allow him to go elsewhere where he could receive asylum whereever he chooses to go.
-Thank you.

 It’s terribly saddening to think about what Julian Assange has went through, is going through and what is yet to come.
 It would be different if he was guilty of any of the accusations but he’s not.
 He’s innocent and his treatment is atrocious.